Web app model

 Exploration versus deep links

 Many discovery tiles surface map/list experiences with saved filters or anchors.
-Support teams should verify whether a tile is configured as embedded (stays on the landing grid) versus card-sized navigation (opens the fuller guest shell), because symptoms differ when diagnosing layout or routing issues.
+Support teams should verify whether a tile is configured as embedded (stays on the landing grid) or as card-sized navigation (opens the fuller guest view), because symptoms differ when diagnosing layout or navigation issues.